Wisc-HCI/robot_configurations/README.md

 When extending this repository, ensure that contributions do not fail to build when dependencies are not installed.
 As an example, if using a UR5 then Kinova dependencies should not be required for catkin_make to successfully build.
+A notable exception is for MoveIt, which if not installed may necessitate deletion of `*_moveit_config` directories.

 ## Robots
 - UR 3 + Robotiq 85